Three Considerations in Using CSS Frameworks in 2021

 </html>

 Server-side rendering, as you can guess, has the server do most of the work.
-The server converts the HTML pages, and responds with the HTML document fully ready to be rendered and displayed, without the browser having to wait for Javascript to be downloaded and executed.
+Here, the server converts the HTML files and responds with a fully rendered HTML page, ready to be displayed in the client's browser without waiting for Javascript to load.
 As such, SSR’s initial load time is faster than CSR, reducing the possibility of the dreaded blank white page.

 But just like CSR, there is a flip side.
 When the browser requests new information to display, no matter how small the change is, the server renders the entire page again, rather than just the new content.
 Therefore, the loading time after the initial page may take longer.